• Residents FAQ

 • What is the role of the TMA’s Architectural Review Committee (ARC)?

 The ARC is responsible for enforcing architectural standards consistent with the original architectural, structural, aesthetic, and environmental design of the development.
-A link to the ARC Procedures and Standards Manual is found on the Documents tab of this website’s homepage.
+A link to the Tara Preserve ARC Procedures and Standards Manual is found on the Documents page.

 • What are the deed restrictions for my property?

 Both developments in Tara – the TGCC and The Preserve – are deed-restricted communities.
-See the Tara Declaration, TMA ARC Standards, and TMA By-laws for details on the restrictions, all accessible at the Documents tab of this website’s homepage.
+See the Tara Declaration, ARC Standards, and TMA By-laws for details on the restrictions, all accessible from the Documents page.

 • What colors may I paint my house?

 In Tara Preserve, exterior colors must be very similar to the original color palette.
 Any change must be approved by the TMA ARC Committee.
-Approved palettes can be seen here on the TMA members-only website.
+See the approved Tara Preserve exterior paint colors palette on the Documents page.

 • Can I put up a fence?